Liam Lawson: Deutsche Tourenwagen Masters (2021)

-Super Formula
+Super Formula (2023)

-Lawson left F2 at the end of 2022 and contested the 2023 Super Formula Championship with reigning champions Team Mugen alongside two-time drivers' champion Tomoki Nojiri.
-Lawson was immediately on the pace during the first race in Fuji, qualifying his Honda-powered car third and becoming the first driver to win on their Japanese Top Formula debut since 1978.
-In the second race, Lawson was on route for a third place, but a safety car infringement penalty demoted him to fifth place.
-The third round in Suzuka saw him qualify down in ninth, but he improved to fourth place in the race.
-In Autopolis, he qualified second while his teammate was sidelined due to a collapsed lung, and in the race he managed to undercut polesitter Sho Tsuboi and hold off a late charge from Ritomo Miyata for the race win and the championship lead.
-Lawson had a tough round at Sugo, qualifying down in sixth.
-A radio miscommunication meant Lawson was left to contend with fifth place, losing the points lead to Miyata by 12 points.
-However, the New Zealander bounced back with a second win in three races during the second Fuji round, putting him within a point of Miyata.
+Lawson left Formula 2 at the end of 2022 and contested the 2023 Super Formula Championship with reigning champions Team Mugen alongside two-time drivers' champion Tomoki Nojiri.
+He made an immediate impression, qualifying third for his series debut in Fuji and becoming the first driver to win on their Japanese Top Formula debut since 1978.
+In the second race, Lawson ran in third, but a safety car infringement penalty demoted him to fifth.
+In Suzuka, he qualified ninth but recovered strongly to finish fourth.
+In Autopolis, he qualified second while teammate Nojiri was sidelined due to a collapsed lung, Lawson managed to undercut polesitter Sho Tsuboi during the pit cycle and resisted a late charge from Ritomo Miyata to secure the win, moving him into the championship lead.
+A more difficult weekend followed in Sugo, qualifying sixth.
+A radio miscommunication during the race limited Lawson to fifth, allowing Miyata to take a 12-point lead in the standings.
+Lawson responded decisively in the second Fuji round, claiming his second win and closing the championship deficit to a single point.

-In Motegi, Lawson qualified in third, earning a point and taking the championship lead.
-However, Lawson spun at the start after running wide while trying to pass teammate Nojiri, and the Kiwi would cause a multi-car pileup which red-flagged the race.
-He received a drive-through penalty because his team worked on the car during the red flag, and was left to finish down in 13th place.
-Despite dropping to eight points off Miyata heading into the double-header finale at Suzuka, Lawson praised his team for repairing his car in time for the restart.
-Lawson qualified seventh, during the first race of the Suzuka finale.
-However, an early red flag during the race confined Lawson's charge to sixth place.
-He then took his first and only pole for the second race.
-He would then lose the lead to Kakunoshin Ota at the start, and eventually settled for second place.
-Regardless, Lawson was beaten by Miyata to the title and became runner-up in the standings with three wins, a pole and another podium, as well as claiming 106.5 points.
+In Motegi, Lawson qualified third, scoring a point and briefly taking the championship lead.
+However, he spun at the while attempting to pass Nojiri, triggering a multi-car pileup which red-flagged the race.
+A subsequent drive-through penalty for work carried out on his car under red-flag conditions left him classified thirteenth.
+Lawson praised his team's efforts in repairing his car in time for the restart.
+Heading into the Suzuka double-header finale, Lawson trailed Miyata by eight points.
+He qualified seventh for the opening race but an early red flag confined him to sixth.
+Lawson then took his first and only pole of the season for the second race.
+He lost the lead to Kakunoshin Ota at the start and ultimately finished second.
+Lawson concluded the season runner-up in the standings recording one pole, three wins, four podiums and 106.5 points.

-Lawson did not continue in Super Formula for 2024, opting to focus on his reserve driver role full-time.
+Lawson did not continue in Super Formula for 2024, opting to focus full-time on his reserve driver commitments, and was replaced in his seat by Ayumu Iwasa.